ArielMobileLab/System/Autonomous Response Unit/Avatar_Main_Project/Readme.txt

-Avatar is a system designed to generate a talking and visually responsive avatar based on real-time simulation data.
+Avatar is a system designed to generate a talking and visually responsive avatar

+Current version:

 Inputs:
-Simulation Data
+Simulation Data (simulation time)

-Currently includes simulation time

-Supports any custom data stream from the simulation

-Speech Conditions

-A configurable mapping between simulation states and avatar responses (what the avatar says for each condition)

-Avatar Video Assets

-Pre-rendered videos or animations of the avatar (used for lip-sync and visual expression)
+Speech Conditions as a condition of the simulation time Pre-rendered videos or animations of the avatar

 Output:
-A real-time avatar that speaks and visually responds to simulation conditions
+A real-time avatar that speaks and visually respond